Robert M. La Follette: Battling the Taft administration (1909–1913)

 La Follette hoped to rejuvenate his campaign with victories in the 1912 Republican primaries, but was able to win in only Wisconsin and North Dakota.
 He continued to oppose Roosevelt at the 1912 Republican National Convention, which ultimately re-nominated Taft.
 Roosevelt's supporters bolted the Republican Party, established the Progressive Party, and nominated Roosevelt on a third party ticket.
-La Follette continued to attack Roosevelt as a traitor to the progressive cause.
-He remained neutral in the three-way general election contest between Roosevelt, Taft, and the Democratic nominee, Woodrow Wilson.
+La Follette continued to attack Roosevelt, working with conservative Senator Boies Penrose, with whom La Follette shared only a dislike of Roosevelt, to establish a committee to investigate the sources of contributions to Roosevelt's 1904 and 1912 campaigns.
+A filibuster threat by La Follette helped secure the passage of the enabling resolution.
+La Follette otherwise remained neutral in the three-way general election contest between Roosevelt, Taft, and the Democratic nominee, Woodrow Wilson.
 With the Republican Party split, Wilson emerged triumphant in the 1912 election.
 La Follette's conduct during the campaign destroyed his standing as the leader of progressive Republicans in the Senate, as many progressives believed that La Follette's refusal to work with Roosevelt had damaged the progressive cause and abetted Taft's re-nomination as Republican candidate.